Anthony Hlynka: Political career

 Following his first defeat in 1949, Social Credit MP Frederick Davis Shaw alleged that the communist Labor-Progressive Party which had received over 3,000 votes in the 1945 election in Vegreville, did not run a candidate in 1949 and backed Decore in order to ensure Hlynka's defeat.

 He supported Ukrainian independence in a well-publicized 1942 speech, despite the fact that the Soviet Union was a Canadian ally at the time.
 Citing the Atlantic Charter, Hlynka argued that the Ukrainian people had a right to self-determination and that an independent Ukraine would help create stability in a post-war Europe.
 This proposal was denounced in the Edmonton Journal, which argued that the Soviet Union was playing a vital role in the war effort and could not have its territorial integrity threatened.

 Hlynka was known for calling for the liberalization of immigration policy to help bring displaced persons to Canada and for assisting in the immigration of Ukrainian displaced persons in the aftermath of World War II.
 He traveled to Europe after the end of the war in 1945, and undertook a fact-finding tour of the camps operated by the United Nations Relief and Rehabilitation Administration (UNRRA).
 He then played a leading role in the public campaign for immigration law reform, which culminated in Prime Minister William Lyon Mackenzie King's decision in 1947 to open Canada's borders to able-bodied displaced persons from Europe.
 It is believed that Canada accepted more than 34,000 Ukrainian displaced persons and refugees between 1947 and 1952.

-Hylnka's supporters have described him as the father of the third wave of Ukrainian immigration to Canada.
+Hlynka's supporters have described him as the father of the third wave of Ukrainian immigration to Canada.
 Some have also described him as a sort of proto-multiculturalist, and have argued that his loyalty to both Canada and his ethnic community later became the normative view among cultural communities in the Canadian prairies.